andrewsunglaekim/js-objects-prototypes-es6-classes/readme.md

 But just like any method or function we use, it's specifically defined somewhere.
 The differences between the `greet` function we've written versus the `split` function defined natively is not too disparate apart from their functionalities.

+## The constructor function

 Turns out, javascript has given us a way of defining a type of object and methods for those objects.
 In order to even use a prototype we must first create a constructor function.
-Think of it as a way to create object types in javascript.
+Constructor functions allow us to create object types in javascript.
 They are much like classes in other languages.

 ```js
 function Person(name) {